DertjeR/project_research_methods/README.md

 # project_countword

-This repository contains an explanation and the code to grep the frequency of a specified word from multiple files in a directory
+---only for RUG students and/or RUG staff with a p-number--- This repository contains an explanation and the code to grep the frequency of a specified word from multiple files in a directory

 ## Description